Non-Markovian escape under stochastic resetting: Effect of resetting on system dynamics and memory

+Let us first understand the effects of resetting on the dynamics of the system.
+It has been observed that there exists a non-equilibrium steady state when the dynamics are restarted at Poissonian intervals \cite{evans2011, evans2011diffusion-optimal, evans2020, gupta2022}.
+To investigate this, we first solve Eq. \eqref{eq:fpe-with-resetting} to obtain $P_{r}(x,t|x_{0})$, in the presence of resetting at a constant rate.
+The solution can be obtained following the last renewal approach \cite{evans2011diffusion-optimal, evans2020}, which is given by

-The first term on the right-hand side corresponds to the case when no resetting event happens during the entire motion.
-The second term suggests that the last resetting has occurred at time $\tau$ to the position $x_{r}$, followed by diffusion for the rest of the interval $t-\tau$, starting from $x_{r}$.
-Here $G(x,t|x_{0},0)$ is the Green's propagator that defines the probability of transition from $x_{0}$ at $t=0$ to $x$ at time $t$.
-It should be noted that, although the dynamics are non-Markovian, the renewal equation still holds because the reset time follows a Poissonian distribution, which is independent of the system's dynamics.
-The propagator, $G(x,t|x_{0},0)$, then satisfies the equation:
+The first term on the right-hand side corresponds to the trajectories that experience no resetting in time $t$.
+The second term represents the trajectories, in which the last resetting occurs at time $t -\tau$, followed by diffusion for the rest of the $\tau$ interval, starting from the resetting position $x_{r}$, and integrating over all $d\tau$.
+Here $G(x,t|x_{0},0)$ is the propagator, defining the probability of transition from $x_{0}$ at time $t=0$ to $x$ at a later time $t$.
+It should be noted that the renewal equation holds under complete renewal of the dynamics, \emph{i.e.}, resetting the position as well as the bath.
+The propagator, $G(x,t|x_{0},0)$ satisfies the equation